Atrina fragilis

 Atrina fragilis, the fan mussel, is a species of large saltwater clam, a marine bivalve mollusc in the family Pinnidae, the pen shells.

 The fan mussel, Atrina fragilis is one of the largest (30 to 48 cm long) and rarest bivalve molluscs occurring in northern European waters and the only member of the family Pinnidae to inhabit UK waters.
 It is one of the largest (30 to 48 cm long) European bivalve molluscs.
-It is one of the rarest species of marine mollusc in the United Kingdom - so rare that surveys of nearly 9,000 sites around Britain between 1987 and 1998 found none.
+It is one of the rarest species of marine mollusc in the United Kingdom — so rare that surveys of nearly 9,000 sites around Britain between 1987 and 1998 found none.
 The fan mussel has a larval stage that is very difficult to identify due to the rarity of the specimen.
-Atrina fragilis is greatly affected by the industrialization of the fishing industry and it has impacted the distribution of the rare species.
+Atrina fragilis is greatly affected by the industrialization of the fishing industry, and it has impacted the distribution of the rare species.

 Description

 The shell of the fan mussel tapers to a point at the umbos, and is very brittle.
 It is yellowish to dark brown with blackish patches.
 The two valves are equal and triangular in outline, with prominent gapes.
 The shell surface has a sculpture of concentric lines and 8 to 12 ribs, which may have fluted spines.
 Shells can reach up to 48 cm in length, and the largest individuals may be 10 to 12 years old.
-Atrina fragilis also have been found in the Mediterranean Sea.
+Atrina fragilis have also been found in the Mediterranean Sea.